 Existing market research sampling methods have limitations in their ability to reach the right audience at the right time frame, particularly in the pandemic age.
 Phone surveys, focus groups, and live "intercept" methods have all been used for decades to gauge consumer sentiment and opinion, but are not as well-equipped to address many current dynamics.
 In today’s ubiquitously connected, ultra-mobile world, new ways to reach consumers need to be explored.
 Web panels have become more popular because of their relative ease of implementation, lower costs, and relatively fast turnaround times, but this method also introduces some challenges.
 In particular, they aren’t as effective in meeting low incidence rates, and also, data quality can be spotty.

 Most participants in web panels are incentivized to participate in surveys, and accurately screening them for relevancy is often difficult.
-Serial responders who use shortcut techniques like straight-lining responses to quickly complete surveys can skew results.
+Serial responders who use shortcut techniques, like straight-lining responses to quickly complete surveys, can skew results.
 A respondent who is motivated by wanting to voluntarily offer their views on a topic is typically a better sample than someone being paid for their opinion.

-Social media offers an opportunity to enhance existing survey methodologies and reach often hard-to-reach audiences.
+One of the channels that are oftentimes overlooked in the sampling tech toolbox is social media.
+Social media offers an opportunity to enhance existing survey methodologies and often allow access to hard-to-reach audiences.
 Today, it is possible to target self-motivated and non-incentivized people directly by recruiting participants via channels such as Facebook, LinkedIn, Instagram, and Twitter.
-There are more than 4 billion social media users worldwide (and the number just keeps climbing).
-That equates to about 45% of the current world’s population.
+There are more than 4 billion social media users worldwide (and the number just keeps climbing), which equates to about 45% of the current world’s population.

 The right targeting leads to the right people which leads to quality data